 Read what we are doing to promote diversity, inclusion, and social justice.

 The mission of the Kansas State University Master’s Program in Couple and Family Therapy is to provide the academic, clinical and professional training necessary for graduates to be successful clinicians in a variety of mental health settings.
 Our goal is to develop clinicians who embrace diversity, value and integrate research into practice, and, if desired, are prepared to pursue a doctoral education.
 In addition to having a commitment to preparing marriage and family therapists as practitioner-scientists, we also have a commitment to providing a safe, collaborative learning environment where competition is discouraged, and teamwork is encouraged.

 The master’s specialization in marriage and family therapy is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).

 The deadline for applications is December 1st for August admission.

-Our Master's program interview day will be held January 27th, 2023 via zoom.
+Our Master's program interview day will be held January (date TBD) via zoom.